Drod917/home_api/README.md

-This is where cc_api will be refactored
+This is the jumping off point for personal API

 For windows: Make sure server.py has CRLF removed